Ginninderry FAQs

 As of January 2022, Transport Canberra and City Services announced it had identified a suitable site on Stockdill Drive and is in the pre-development application consultation period.
 The proposed site is located at least 1 kilometre from a residential premises.

-In relation to future use of the West Belconnen Resource Recovery Area where Canberra Sand and Gravel operate the existing Green Waste facility, the Joint Venture’s desire is that the site is re-purposed with uses that are complimentary with the future residential development.
+In relation to future use of the West Belconnen Resource Recovery Area where Canberra Sand and Gravel operate the existing Green Waste facility, the Joint Venture’s desire is that the site is re-purposed with uses that are complementary with the future residential development.
 What can be developed within the site itself is still subject to further investigations.
 The Joint Venture will be working closely with relevant authorities to satisfy all environmental protection requirements.

 The site is traversed by several 330kV transmission lines feeding to the Canberra Sub Station located on Parkwood Road.
 There are restrictions on land uses within 60m of the powerlines.
 The restrictions apply to houses and other uses sensitive to electromagnetic radiation.